-Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We would like to thank the contributing editors, Jeremy Garson, Daniel Hudson and Gareth Keillor of Herbert Smith Freehills LLP for his assistance with this volume.
-We also extend special thanks to Jonathan Tickner, Sarah Gabriel and Hannah Laming of Peters & Peters Solicitors LLP, who contributed the original format from which the current questionnaire has been derived, and who have helped to shape the publication to date.
+Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
+We also extend special thanks to the contributing editors, Daniel Kadar, Laetitia Gaillard and Stéphanie Abdesselam of Reed Smith LLP, for their assistance with this volume.